Retaining Walls

 Before a wall is designed, we look at the slope, drainage, height, access, nearby structures, and whether steps or planting should be part of the same plan.

 Yes.
-It is often planned with Drainage & Grading, Planting & Landscape Installation, and Walkways, especially when the yard needs to feel connected instead of built in separate pieces.
+It is often planned with Drainage & Grading, Planting & Landscape Installation, and Walkways, especially when the yard should feel connected instead of pieced together later.

 Send the address, a few photos of the space, what you want to change, your timing, and a rough budget range.
 That gives the first conversation a real starting point.